scontain/scone/README.md

 - [`CAS.md`](CAS.md): a description on how to create a CAS instance.
 You can execute as a script: `./scripts/install_cas.sh`.
 The script asks for the name and the namespace of the CAS - unless you defined environment variables `CAS` and/or `CAS_NAMESPACE`.

+- [`golang.md`](golang.md): Introduces a set of slightly patched Go compiler container images.
+The compilers link the compiled Go programs with `libc` to perform system calls.
+This permits us to effectively and efficiently shield the Go program (- in a second step that we will describe separately).

 ## Automatic Script Extraction